Pete Buttigieg: First term

-Shortly after losing the 2010 Indiana State Treasurer election, Buttigieg ran for the Democratic nomination for mayor of South Bend in 2011.
+Buttigieg ran for the Democratic nomination for mayor of South Bend in 2011.
 In a PBS Michiana – WNIT broadcast, he expressed his desire to reinvigorate South Bend, especially with respect to job creation and education.
 Buttigieg campaigned on other issues, such as pursuing international investment, increasing presence of police and other safety professionals, and improving city services.
 Buttigieg won his primary election against four opponents on May 3, 2011, receiving 7,663 votes.
 Buttigieg was elected mayor of South Bend in the November 2011 general election with 10,991 of the 14,883 votes cast, or 74 percent of all votes.
 He defeated Republican nominee Norris W. Curry Jr. and Libertarian nominee Patrick M. Farrell.
 Buttigieg took office in January 2012 at the age of 29, becoming the second-youngest mayor in South Bend history and the youngest incumbent mayor, at the time, of a U.S. city with at least 100,000 residents.

-Before Buttigieg took office, Jiha'd Vasquez, a 16-year-old black boy, was found hanging from an electrical tower on April 14, 2011.
-Vasquez's backpack, on the ground near his body, had several items missing, according to Vasquez's mother Stephanie Jones.
-The coroner, Chuck Hurley, who had no medical experience, claimed Vasquez's death was a suicide; Buttigieg later appointed Hurley to serve as interim police chief.
-Vasquez's body was cremated without an autopsy being conducted.
-Jones attempted to get Buttigieg to investigate her son's death, but he did not, fearing "potential political risks."
-According to Jones, Buttigieg told her to call his office, but she never got a response.
-Jones and South Bend NAACP legal redress chairman Tom Bush claimed the event was a cover-up, with Bush saying he suspected the Ku Klux Klan may be involved and hoped for a federal investigation, but did not expect it, saying "the only reason this will get done is if you’re on a microphone yelling and screaming."
-When Buttigieg's presidential campaign was asked about the incident by a reporter in 2019, they did not give a response.
-In 2019, Jones and St.Joseph County coroner Mike McGann argued that the case should be reopened; however, sheriff William Redman said he would not consider reopening the case unless further evidence came to light.

 After a federal investigation ruled that South Bend police had illegally recorded telephone calls of several officers, Buttigieg demoted police chief Darryl Boykins in 2012.
 Buttigieg also dismissed the department's communications director, who had discovered the recordings but continued to record the line at Boykins's command.
 The police communications director alleged that the recordings captured four senior police officers making racist remarks and discussing illegal acts.